cromefire/jf-server-announcer/README.md

 ## Installation
 _It's only tested on linux so far and binaries are only available for amd64, it should word on other platforms though._

-You can fetch the binary from the releases and make it executable.
+You can fetch the binary from the [packages](https://gitlab.com/cromefire_/jf-server-announcer/-/packages) and make it executable.

 For the sake of security it's probably best to add a user for it, so it's not running as root:
 ```shell